 Reviewers are instructed to evaluate applications according to the review criteria included within the Narrative instructions in Section D2 of this document.
 Reviewers consider all Required, Conditionally Required, and Supporting Documents, as listed in Section D2.

 E1a.
 Is cost sharing considered in the review process?

-Cost sharing is an eligibility criterion and is not considered in the review of applications.
+Cost sharing is not considered in the review of applications.
 Cost sharing requirements for this grant program are addressed in Section C2.

 E2.
 What is the review and selection process?